Building a Partition Wall in Garage in 9 Simple, Easy Steps!

 Want to turn your garage into a workshop, home office, or gym?
 Building a partition wall in garage is a great way to create a dedicated space for any activity.

-Now, building a partition wall in garage may seem quite daunting at first, especially if you are not an accomplished handyman.
-In fact, building a partition wall in garage is a DIY project of moderate difficulty if you have some basic knowledge and experience in building with wood studs.
+Now, building a partition wall in the garage may seem quite daunting at first, especially if you are not an accomplished handyman.
+Building a partition wall in the garage is a DIY project of moderate difficulty if you have some basic knowledge and experience in building with wood studs.

 Framing a partition wall is similar to framing an exterior garage wall and yet different.
 To make a partition wall within your garage you have to work within the space confines of the garage and conform to the existing garage construction.